Galactic Enterprise Lob Book -

 “Prime colors, so we can mix just about anything you want.”

 “We repaint the ship and the personal spaces with some really bright colors and take away the institutional look and feel of the ship,” Tony replied.
 “That is the main problem that everyone is suffering from, that look of sameness.
-Everything has become too familiar and under normal circumstances I’d recommend a vacation but that is out of the question here.
+Everything has become too familiar, and under normal circumstances, I’d recommend a vacation, but that is out of the question here.
 So the next best thing is to rearrange our environment so that it seems new to us.
-Not only should we repaint with brighter colors we should encourage artistic expression.”
+Not only should we repaint with brighter colors, but we should also encourage artistic expression.”

 “So you want the students and crew to paint murals all over the ship?”
 Kessler grumbled.

-“Your people too Colonel,” Tony said.
-“I can appreciate the fact that the military contingent here is reacting better to long term confinement better than the rest of us but your people could use the diversion too.”
+“Your people too, Colonel,” Tony said.
+“I can appreciate the fact that the military contingent here is reacting better to long-

 “I like it,” Decker said.
 “I think the good doctor’s prescription is just what we need and it will take our minds off things for at least a month.
 Andy let’s stick with a single boost up to our normal running speed but for curiosity’s sake run a simulation and see if the ship could handle the extra speed.